gvwilson/thirdbit/src/fiction/santas/index.md

 Long-dead branches scratched his face as he landed in the bush next to the one he had been aiming for.
-The train's bell clanged as it accelerated away.
+The Elfabot rang the engine's bell for good luck as it accelerated, or possibly to try to get Santazilla to follow it.

-Santazilla roared again.
+Santazilla ignored the train and roared again.
-Something in the back of Finner's brain begged him to hide, to be still, to let the hunter eat someone else, but he squelched the thought.
+The "keep out of predators" part of Finner's brain begged him to hide, to be still, to let the hunter eat someone else, but he squelched the thought.
 He needed to get home,
 and anyway,
-there *wasn't* a "someone else" for Santazilla to eat.
+there *wasn't* a "someone else".

 So he ran.
-His coat and heavy trousers made him clumsy, but the factory door was only a hundred strides away.
+His heavy coat and trousers made him clumsy, but the factory door was only a block away.
 He could do this.
+He *had* to.

 *Thud.
 Thud.
 Thud.*
 Giant steps shook the ground.
 Finner didn't waste time looking over his shoulder.
-He would make it to the gate or he wouldn't.
+He would make it to the factory or he wouldn't.

 Sixty strides.
 Fifty.